 - Able, trusted servants, together with sound and appropriate methods of choosing them, are indispensable for effective functioning at all service levels.

 - Service responsibility is balanced by carefully defined service authority; therefore, duplication of efforts is avoided.

 - Trustee administration of the World Service Office should always be assisted by the best standing committees, executives, staffs and consultants.

 - The spiritual foundation for OA service ensures that:

-(d) All important decisions shall be reached by discussion, by vote, and, whenever possible, by substantial unanimity;
+- All important decisions shall be reached by discussion, vote and, whenever possible, by substantial unanimity;

 Spiritual Principles in the Twelve Concepts